 In late 2002 and in 2003, three monitoring wells were installed and 13 surface water sampling sites were established at Site E to better understand the potential pile influence on the area.
 The surface water sampling program has since been reduced to only 6 sites.
 Figure 2.2 shows the locations of these sites.
-Water quality data for the wells and surface water sites are shown on Figures 2.21 to 2.34.
-The wells were not sampled in 2015, nor was one of the surface water sites (Site 708) due to lack of flow when visited in August.
-One of the wells (MW-E-02-03) is completed in till to a depth of approximately 99 feet, and the two other wells are completed in gravels at 76 and 86 feet (MW-E-02-09 and MW-E-02-12).
+Water quality data are shown on Figures 2.21 to 2.34.
 The surface water sites depicted in the figures represent water quality at the toe of the pile (sites 708, 709, and 710, along with the older site 356), and two downgradient drainages (703 and 704) that report to Greens Creek.
-Two sites in Greens Creek, one upgradient of Site E (711) and one downgradient (712), were added to the HGCMC Fresh Water Monitoring Program in 2014.
-Monitoring data for those sites are presented in the HGCMC "Fresh Water Monitoring Program Annual Report, Water Year 2015" and are not included in this report.
 Sulfate and metals concentrations are relatively high near the toe of the pile, but decrease as the distance from Site E increases.
 Monitoring at Site E will continue until final reclamation is completed.

 Greens Creek compared the relative costs of recountouring and covering the pile versus consolidating it with one of the other surface facilities, and found that relocating the material to the surface tailings facility for co-disposal is the most economical and environmentally protective solution.
 Removal of production rock material from Site E for disposal at the tailings facility commenced in 2006.
-Between 2006 and 2011, a total of approximately 101,400 cubic yards of material were removed from Site E. In 2015, approximately 20,500 cubic yards of material were hauled to the tailings facility, bringing the total volume removed to approximately 121,900 cubic yards.
-HGCMC plans to remove the remaining production rock from Site E for disposal in the tailings expansion area.
+Between 2006 and 2015, a total of approximately 121,900 cubic yards of material were removed from Site E. HGCMC plans to remove the remaining production rock from Site E for disposal in the tailings facility.